 We examine closely the most important trends from the SEO industry to Social Media & Location Based Marketing and from Mobile Marketing to Email Marketing and Budget Allocation.
 Of course there is no magic behind these predictions, just our insights as web professionals and as members of the growing online marketing community.
 Our advice to all internet professionals, from webmasters to online marketers, is to take into account all the trends, filter them and fit the selected ones to their strategies.

 We’ve decided to kick off 2011 with some insights from our favourite peers and digital marketers on the trends to watch out for in the year ahead.
 Insights are based on anything from content development, to web analytics, to the increasingly relevant subject of mobile marketing.
-Remember to bookmark and share this page with your peers if you find it useful, and let us know your thoughts on what digital marketing trends > Smart Insights Digital Marketing.
+2011 digital marketing trends > Smart Insights Digital Marketing.
 My predictions on 11 marketing trends for 2011 I’m was early in reviewing marketing trends for 2011 since I presented my predictions on the latest developments at the IDM/DMA North Annual Conference in October 2010.

 The traditional marketing theory and methods I learned at Kellogg Graduate School of Management back in the mid-90’s are still very valid.
 Half the battle is still doing the all important work of market segmentation, targeting, and positioning.
 I still refer to my 7th edition of Phil Kotler’s textbook Marketing Management from time to time (although that book is now in it’s 12th edition!)

 However, back in 1995, we had no clue just how much the Internet would impact marketing over the next 15 years.
 And the impact has been very significant.
 Top Internet Marketing Trends For 2011: The Best Strategies To Follow.
 Internet Marketing: Future Trends and Emerging Trends by Robin Good 1) From Screaming to Helping One of the major shifts happening to the universe of marketing and advertising is the one represented by a deep and profound move from noise-making and attention-gathering approach typical of classical advertising and of the early, primitive use of many new media formats (from blogs to videos, Facebook and Twitter), to one of help and instantaneous utility provision.

 These three concepts are not new – in fact they are age-old techniques that merchants have used whenever they came to public markets to sell their wares and stood face-to-face with the customer.
 For a while, in the era of mass media, these vital elements were lost, but now, digital marketing tools like websites and social media give us the opportunity to recapture elements of that personal relationship.
 What has also changed are the customers.
 They are bombarded with messages and showered with choices.
 They need some way to tell the difference between you and the competition.
 1. When you communicate by telling a story, you influence people by helping them decide for themselves what the truth is.

 Stories are told in “about us” pages, on YouTube and on blogs.
 10 Marketing Trends for 2011.
 I recently completed a new point-of-view for SIGMA which outlines how I think marketing will be changing in the next few years.

 There have been similar terms in the past, such as “customer intimacy,” but engagement won’t be a short-term fad.
 Communication and Marketing Trends for 2011.
 By: Gini Dietrich | October 5, 2010 | It might be too early in the year to write this post, but Patti Knight and I had a conversation yesterday about the future of brick and mortar offices and it got me thinking about trends for next year, let alone 10 years from now.